 There are four varieties found in Minnesota.
 Differences are in the amount and type of leaf hair, shape of the flower head, and showy-ness and number of the ray florets.

-var. ballardii, stems often with abundant long hair, upper stem leaves narrowly to broadly oblong, floral bracts subtend the flower head and often longer than the head, leaf faces with moderate short hair, flower head broadly bell shaped, showy rays -17 to 30, average 21;
+var. ballardii, stems often with abundant long hair, upper stem leaves narrowly to broadly oblong, floral bracts subtend the flower head and often are longer than the head, leaf faces with moderate short hair, flower head broadly bell shaped, showy rays -17 to 30, average 21.